MacGyverr/ShelfClock/Readme.md

 10. **Mount the LED strip to the mounting strip with hot glue or super glue.**
 11. **Wire the LED strips to each other** as outlined in the `LEDs.png` in the `diagrams.zip` file, making note to connect the 5V to 5V and GND to GND, and keep the arrow on the strip flowing in the right direction when connecting the Data from strip to strip.
 12. **Add extra runs of 5V and GND to each segment** to stop the voltage drop (voltage drop will present as a dimming the further out you go until the last LED is yellow when everything is supposed to be white).
-13. **Use the attached `shelfclockv2-gerbers.zip` to have a custom PCB created** to make assembly easier (it should cost less than $5 to have it made).
+13a. **Use the attached `shelfclockv2-gerbers.zip` to have a custom PCB created** to make assembly easier (it should cost less than $5 to have it made).
 Solder in the 1N5817 diode, the 470 and 1k resistors, and the 2N3904 NPN transistor.
 Solder the various sensor modules and ESP32 to the circuit board.
 I use 90-degree 3-pin terminals to attach the LED strips to the circuit board from both ends of the LED strip.
-14. **Or if you aren't using the custom circuit board**, try and assemble the circuit as best you can to fit in the top-right most segment.
+13b. **Or if you aren't using the custom circuit board**, try and assemble the circuit as best you can to fit in the top-right most segment.
 I did it that way the first time; you can too, or split them between segments if you have to, but don't forget to route the wires correctly through the wire paths so your sleeve will seat all the way.
-15. **Clamp your powercord into spades and bolt them to the board with 3mm bolts or solder the wires directly to the terminals (it will take a lot of hear given the size of the copper traces)**
+14. **Clamp your powercord into eyelets or spades and bolt them to the board with 3mm bolts or solder the wires directly to the terminals (it will take a lot of heat given the size of the copper traces)**

 The distance the LED diffusers (printed at 100% infill) are away from the LEDs mostly fixes the hotspots from the LEDs.
 The trade-off is that you will get bleed-through on the shelves, so if you look at the image with 9 smaller images in it, it shows my solution to the bleed-through problem: black spray paint (but only about an inch down).